 Students who complete the Advanced Placement (AP) examination in high school may be eligible for college credit if the appropriate score was earned on The College Board national examination.
 Students who receive a score of at least three (3), but not the specific score listed for each subject, will be granted five (5) credits in general electives.
+For any AP test that is not listed below, you must receive a score of 3 or better in order to receive 5 credits of General Electives.
+All non-traditional restrictions still apply.
 Where appropriate, AP credit may apply toward the general education distribution requirements of any program at Clark College.
 However, students intending to transfer with an Associate in Arts or Associate in Science - Transfer degree should consult with the Admissions Office at the baccalaureate institution of their choice for information on AP credit policies.
 Not all institutions recognize AP credit posted to the Clark College transcript.
 A maximum of sixty (60) credits in AP coursework can apply to the Associate in Arts or the Associate in Science - Transfer programs.